 Some common types of tamper-evident packaging are:

-- Tamper Evident Shrink Bands/Wraps: These are plastic bands or wraps that are applied around the closure of a container, such as a bottle or jar.
+- Tamper Evident Shrink Bands/Wraps: These are plastic bands or wraps applied around the closure of a container, such as a bottle or jar.
 They must be broken or cut to access the contents, leaving clear signs of tampering.

 Types of Materials used in Bottle Closures